 A/N: Thanks to Sorcerer's Muse who permitted the use of her wonderful idea of magisexaudio.
-I sincerely recommend her work, Harry Potter and the Heir of Morgaine le Faye.

 The Trial of the Hill